New apprentices, trainees and graduates are provided support to assist them develop their skills and knowledge through the allocation of a mentor.

 - Mentors provide support and assist their mentees to develop their own professional capabilities and professional goal setting

-- Mentors will be provided an induction session facilitated by the Office of the Commissioner for Public Sector Employment
+- Mentors attend an information session facilitated by the Office of the Commissioner for Public Sector Employment

 How to become a mentor: